Otitis externa: Swimming

 Swimming in polluted water is a common way to contract swimmer's ear, but it is also possible to contract swimmer's ear from water trapped in the ear canal after a shower, especially in a humid climate.
 Prolonged swimming can saturate the skin of the canal, compromising its barrier function and making it more susceptible to further damage if the ear is instrumented with cotton swabs after swimming.
+Main symptoms of swimmer’s ear are a feeling of fullness in the ear, itchiness, redness, and swelling in or around the ear canal, muffled hearing, pain in the external ear and ear canal and especially a smelly discharge from the ear.

 Constriction of the ear canal from bone growth (Surfer's ear) can trap debris leading to infection.
 Saturation divers have reported otitis externa during occupational exposure.

 Objects in ear

 Even without exposure to water, the use of objects such as cotton swabs or other small objects to clear the ear canal is enough to cause breaks in the skin, and allow the condition to develop.
-Once the skin of the ear canal is inflamed, external otitis can be drastically enhanced by either scratching the ear canal with an object or by allowing water to remain in the ear canal for any prolonged length of time.
+Once the skin of the ear canal is inflamed, otitis externa can be drastically worsened by either scratching the ear canal with an object or by allowing water to remain in the ear canal for any prolonged length of time.